 How do I participate?

 You must be over 18 and have a pre-diagnosed Severe and Persistent Mental Illness.
-If you are curious and want to sit in on a class, feel free to drop by!
 All classes take place at 451 Fishkill Avenue in Beacon.
-You can also call Kristi at 845-473-2500 ext 1213 to set up an appointment.
+Please call Kristi at 845-473-2500 ext 1213 to set up an appointment.
 To download the PROS referral form, click here.